-How to Unpretty Print in MongoDB – Quick Guide
+How to Unpretty Print in MongoDB – A Detailed Guide

 How to Unpretty Print in MongoDB?

 Let us learn how to unpretty print in MongoDB.
-You must have noticed when you use the sort method the output is prettified by MongoDB.
+You must have noticed when you use the sort method the created output is prettified by MongoDB.
 This is the default.
-To change this behavior and rather unpretty print in MongoDB, we can follow the simple steps below.
+To change this behaviour and rather unpretty print in MongoDB, we can follow the simple steps below.

-If you are performing a sort function or any other function that is resulting in a pretty output, you can simply pass the code below in a .js file and run it to unpretty print in MongoDB.
+If you are performing a sort function or any other function that is resulting in a pretty output, you can simply write the below and run it to unpretty print in MongoDB.

 const cursor = db.collection.find().sort({_id:-1}).limit(4000);